kittrz9/SDL_ProjectBase/README.md

 `main.c` is just the main function, pretty much just SDL initialization stuff and calling the game loop function, not really much reason to change it when just making games.<br>

+`defines.h` is where defines that can be used in other files are.<br>

 ### src/game/ directory
 `gameLoop.c` is where the while loop that always runs while the game is running.
 Probably should be renamed since the <br>